Literature: Spirit Animals

 - Playful Otter: Lumeo is, according to his companion Tarik "more clown than beast."
 Doesn't stop the two of them from being two of the Greencloak's foremost operatives.

 - Psycho Serum: The Bile.
-Able to force a human-animal bonding, but with some undesirable side effects.
+Able to force a human-animal bonding, but with some undesirable side effects, such as allowing the Serpent to possess you.

 - Power Tattoo: All spirit animals can choose to enter a "passive state" in which they become a tattoo somewhere on their companion's skin.
 While convenient for transport, entering this state means that the spirit animal does not grant any powers to its human.